 The Costs of Wear and Tear

-Even if you've taken good care of your car, some-high priced repairs are unavoidable, sometimes due to excessive wear or time itself.
-Rubber belts and hoses dry out and crack, metal on rotors warps or wears too thin and electrical parts stop working.
+Even if you've taken good care of your car, some high-priced repairs are unavoidable, sometimes due to excessive wear or time itself.
+Rubber belts and hoses dry out and crack, metal on rotors warp or wear too thin, and electrical parts stop working.
 Wear-and-tear items such as axle boots, belts and brake rotors will eventually need to be replaced.
 The timing belt has long been a big-ticket item on high-mileage cars.
 On many cars, it needs to be replaced at around 100,000 miles.
-Dealership service advisors will often recommend replacing the water pump and the other drive belts in the car at this point.
+Dealership service advisers will often recommend replacing the water pump and the other drive belts in the car at this point.
 This "timing belt package" can cost between $600 and $1,000.
-Repairs like this begin to surface between 90,000 and 120,000 miles.
+Repairs such as this begin to surface between 90,000 and 120,000 miles.

 Arguments for Fixing Up

 Buying a new car may not be right for you, for budgetary or other reasons.
 Here are a few examples of why it might be a good idea to get the repairs done.

 - It is almost always less expensive to repair a car than buy a new one.

 - Although something as severe as a blown motor or a failed transmission will run you between $3,000 and $7,000 to replace at a dealership, such repairs still don't cost as much as buying a new car.
 That $3,000 or $7,000 would certainly make a nice down payment, but then there are the monthly payments to consider.
 You can perhaps purchase a used car for that much, but just keep in mind that another used car could come with its own set of issues.

 - Insurance and registration fees will be higher on a new car.